Manchester England, UK Travel Guide

 Utilize for short city center travel.

-Taxis and ride-sharing services provide convenient options for getting around Manchester, specifically for direct journeys, late-night travel, or when carrying luggage.
+Taxis and ride-sharing services provide convenient options for getting around Manchester, exclusively for direct journeys, late-night travel, or when carrying luggage.

-Manchester provides a person on foot-friendly environment, especially in its compact city center.
+Manchester provides a walker-friendly environment, especially in its compact city center.
 Cycling infrastructure is also growing.

 Hop-on Hop-off sightseeing buses operate from central locations like Piccadilly Gardens.
 They follow a circular route, stopping at major attractions.